shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

 6. [References](#6-references)

 # 1. Introduction
 The Alzheimer's Disease Neuroimaging Initiative (ADNI) is designed to provide researchers with study data to assist in defining the progression of Alzheimer's disease.
-The aim of this project was to classify Alzheimer's disease (normal and AD) of the ADNI brain data using a Vision Transformer, based on the architecture presented by the paper [An Image Is Worth 16x16 Words](https://arxiv.org/pdf/2010.11929.pdf) [1].
+The aim of this project was to classify Alzheimer's disease (normal and AD) of the ADNI brain data using a Vision Transformer, based on the architecture presented by the ViT paper [1].

 This project used the dataset that contained 2D slices of MRI data for a patient, with the folder structure:
 ```